Oklahoma: History

-Settlements
+Pre-Columbian

 Indigenous peoples were present in what is now Oklahoma by the last ice age.
 Ancestors of the Wichita and Affiliated Tribes (including Teyas and Escanjaques and Tawakoni), Tonkawa, and Caddo (including Kichai) lived in what is now Oklahoma.
-Southern Plains villagers lived in the central and west of the state, with a subgroup, the Panhandle culture people living in the panhandle region.
+Southern Plains villagers lived in the central and west of the state, with a subgroup, the Panhandle culture people, living in the panhandle region.
 Caddoan Mississippian culture peoples lived in the eastern part of the state.
 Spiro Mounds, in what is now Spiro, Oklahoma, was a major Mississippian mound complex that flourished between AD 850 and 1450.
 Plains Apache people settled in the Southern Plains and in Oklahoma between 1300 and 1500.

+European exploration and colonization

-The Expedition of Spaniard Francisco Vázquez de Coronado traveled through the state in 1541, but French explorers claimed the area in the early 18th century.
+The expedition of Spaniard Francisco Vázquez de Coronado traveled through the area in 1541, but French explorers claimed the area in the early 18th century.
 By the 18th century, Comanche and Kiowa entered the region from the west and Quapaw and Osage peoples moved into what is now eastern Oklahoma.
 French colonists claimed the region until 1803, when all the French territory west of the Mississippi River was acquired by the United States in the Louisiana Purchase.
 The territory was a part of the Arkansas Territory from 1819 until 1828.

+19th century

-During the 19th century, the U.S. federal government forcibly removed tens of thousands of Native Americans from their homelands from across North America and transported them to the area including and surrounding present-day Oklahoma.
+During the 19th century, the U.S. federal government forcibly removed tens of thousands of American Indians from their ancestral homelands from across North America and transported them to the area including and surrounding present-day Oklahoma.
 The Choctaw was the first of the Five Civilized Tribes to be removed from the Southeastern United States.
 The phrase "Trail of Tears" originated from a description of the removal of the Choctaw Nation in 1831, although the term is usually used for the Cherokee removal.

 Seventeen thousand Cherokees and 2,000 of their black slaves were deported.
 The area, already occupied by Osage and Quapaw tribes, was called for the Choctaw Nation until revised Native American and then later American policy redefined the boundaries to include other Native Americans.
 By 1890, more than 30 Native American nations and tribes had been concentrated on land within Indian Territory or "Indian Country".

-All Five Civilized Tribes supported and signed treaties with the Confederate military during the American Civil War.
+All Five Civilized Tribes signed treaties with the Confederate military during the American Civil War.
 The Cherokee Nation had an internal civil war.
 Slavery in Indian Territory was not abolished until 1866.

-In the period between 1866 and 1899, cattle ranches in Texas strove to meet the demands for food in eastern cities and railroads in Kansas promised to deliver in a timely manner.
+Between 1866 and 1899, cattle ranches in Texas strove to meet the demands for food in eastern cities and railroads in Kansas promised to deliver in a timely manner.
 Cattle trails and cattle ranches developed as cowboys either drove their product north or settled illegally in Indian Territory.
 In 1881, four of five major cattle trails on the western frontier traveled through Indian Territory.